Getting Started with OLake for MongoDB

 .

-Step 2: Generate a Catalog File
+Step 2: Generate a Streams File

 listing available streams, schemas, and default sync modes.